Proxmire Amendments: Lasting Effects

-Current Legislation
+Current legislation

 After the 1976 Proxmire Amendment was put in place, the Food and Drug Administration continued to fight for the regulation of minerals and dietary supplements.
 In 1993, an attempt was made to lay more restrictions and rules on dietary supplements under another name.
 The Food and Drug Administration attempted to call them unapproved food additives and drugs in the hopes that they would then be able to regulate them in supplements.
 However, the public and the media were not receptive to this new labeling of supplements.
 In response to the push back from the public, the government put the Dietary Supplement Health and Education Act in place.
 The Dietary Supplement Health and Education Act provided more regulations on dietary supplements, therefore, further limiting the Food and Drug Administration’s ability to regulate the ingredients and risks of these products.
 The Dietary Supplement Health and Education Act required supplements that contained new ingredients to be marked so that consumers were aware.
 Manufacturers were required to give the Food and Drug Administration the background of why new ingredients they were adding were deemed safe for public use.
 The companies, however, could still promote their product before giving the Food and Drug Administration that information.
 The Dietary Supplement Health and Education Act made it easier for companies, such as J.R.
 Carlson's Laboratories, to better educate their consumers as they considered buying their products in an effort to increase their personal health.
 The Proxmire Amendments made it so that the Food and Drug Administration was unable to regulate the contents of supplements, but the Dietary Supplement Health and Education Act modified that and provided guidelines for labeling.
 However, if a dietary supplement makes a claim to have the same benefits as a drug, it is required to be verified and go through the same process as a drug to gain market approval.
 The Food and Drug Administration considers moderate amounts of vitamins and minerals to be generally safe without premarket approval.
-It is important to note that the information put on the safety labels is not the only thing that the Food and Drug Administration needs to consider.
-The different composition and quality of products can be more detrimental to health and is more important to note, in some cases, than the inherent safety of a product.
+The information put on the safety labels is not the only thing that the Food and Drug Administration needs to consider.
+The different composition and quality of products can be more detrimental to health and is more important, in some cases, than the inherent safety of a product.
 The Food and Drug Administration is restricted from that information, however, and can not be entirely sure of the composition of certain products.
 In summary, the Proxmire Amendment and Dietary Supplement Health and Education Act are still in place, therefore, the Food and Drug Administration's ability to regulate dietary and mineral supplements is minimal and restricted.